rrrene/credo/README.md

 The second example illustrates how the command takes a comma-separated list.
 All commands matching any of the passed items will be ignored.

-You can use partial names to quickly exclude checks. `mix credo -i nameredec` will exclude all checks for variables/parameters having the same name as declared functions by matching Credo.Check.Warning.**NameRedec**larationBy...**
+You can use partial names to quickly exclude checks. `mix credo -i nameredec` will exclude all checks for variables/parameters having the same name as declared functions by matching Credo.Check.Warning.**NameRedeclarationBy...**

 ### Show code snippets in the output